2000 Senior British Open

 The 2000 Senior British Open, for sponsor reasons named Senior British Open presented by MasterCard, was a professional golf tournament for players aged 50 and above and the 14th British Senior Open Championship, held from 27 to 30 July at Royal County Down Golf Club in Newcastle, County Down, Northern Ireland, United Kingdom.

 In 2018, the tournament was, as all Senior British Open Championships played 1987–2002, retroactively recognized as a senior major golf championship and a PGA Tour Champions (at the time named the Senior PGA Tour) event.

 Christy O'Connor Jnr beat John Bland by two strokes and successfully defended his Senior British Open title from 1999.
 Bland repeated his second-place finish from the year before.

 Venue

-The hosting course, one of the oldest on the island of Ireland, originally designed by Old Tom Morris and located in naturally links settings in the Murlough Nature Reserve, stretching along the shores of Dundrum Bay, was established in 1889.
+The hosting course, one of the oldest on the island of Ireland, originally designed by Old Tom Morris and located in natural links settings in the Murlough Nature Reserve, stretching along the shores of Dundrum Bay, was established in 1889.

 The course had previously hosted several editions of the Irish Open, The Amateur Championship, the British Ladies Amateur Golf Championship and the 1968 Curtis Cup.

 The event was the first of three editions of the Senior British Open held at the Royal County Down Golf Club three years in a row.